chamindac/aks-crashloopbackoff-cleaner/ReadMe.md

 - Use makefiles and k8s.yaml files in deploy folder to get the app deployed to AKS Linux node.

-**Note**: This workaround solution is implemented for an application having a single container running in each pod running into socket exceptions at startup, trying to connect to Azure App Configuration service.
+**Note**: This workaround solution is implemented for an application having a single container running in each pod running into socket exceptions at startup, while trying to connect to Azure App Configuration service.

 Issue description is below..